• How does Ambleside challenge the gifted child?

 What guidelines do you use in hiring teachers?

-Teachers at Ambleside must be creative, thoughtful, engaged learners with broad interests and educational knowledge.
-Teachers who thrive at Ambleside enjoy ideas, read regularly, and are passionate about our philosophy and willing to adapt old ways of teaching to a challenging approach.
-Teachers are required to have an undergraduate degree.
+Teachers who wish to apply at Ambleside are required to have an undergraduate degree and complete a rigorous application and interview process.
+Knowledge of the Ambleside philosophy is a great benefit.
+In general, teachers at Ambleside must be hard workers, organized, creative, thoughtful, engaged learners with broad interests and educational knowledge.
+Teachers who thrive at Ambleside enjoy ideas, read regularly, and are passionate about our philosophy.

 What kind of training do incoming teachers receive?